 Fair Value Measurements.
 In September 2006, the FASB issued SFAS No. 157, Fair Value Measurements ("SFAS 157").
 SFAS 157 defines fair value, establishes a framework for measuring fair value in generally accepted accounting principles, and expands disclosures about fair value measurements.
 SFAS 157 applies under other accounting pronouncements that require or permit fair value measurements, the FASB having previously concluded in those accounting pronouncements that fair value is the relevant measurement attribute.
 Accordingly, SFAS 157 does not require any new fair value measurements.
 However, for some entities, the application of SFAS 157 will change current practice.
-SFAS 157 is effective for fiscal years beginning after November 15, 2007 (the company's fiscal year 2008), and interim periods within those fiscal years.
-The company will assess the effect of this pronouncement on its financial statements, but at this time, no material effect is expected.
+SFAS 157 is effective for fiscal years beginning after November 15, 2007 (the company's fiscal 2008), and interim periods within those fiscal years.
+In February 2008, the FASB deferred the effective date of SFAS 157 for one year for nonfinancial assets and nonfinancial liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis.
+This deferral will not defer recognition and disclosure requirements for financial assets and financial liabilities or for nonfinancial assets and nonfinancial liabilities that are remeasured at least annually.
+The company is currently assessing the effect of this pronouncement on its financial statements.